ChahiAladeen/Online-Code-Editor/README.md

 ## About

-this is an online code editor supporting a huge range of languages as well as a multitude of themes.
+This is an online code editor supporting a huge range of languages as well as a multitude of themes.

 ## Documentation